Assign to Google Classroom

 That task will fall to a rover that ESA plans to send to Mars in 2018.
-Until then, the orbiter will have time to find a good landing spot and conduct a test run using a trial lander called Schiaparelli.
-The trial lander is on board the probe.
+Until then, the orbiter will have time to find a good landing spot.
+It will conduct a test run using a trial lander.
+The lander's name is Schiaparelli.
+It is on board the probe.

 If life is discovered, it actually raises questions about whether future manned missions to the planet should be attempted, said Mark McCaughrean.
 He is senior science adviser at ESA.

-"Weirdly, if we find life on Mars, it actually really begs the question if we should go at all with human beings because of that idea of planetary protection," he said at ESA mission control in Darmstadt, Germany.
+"Weirdly, if we find life on Mars, it actually really begs the question if we should go at all with human beings because of that idea of planetary protection," he said at ESA mission control.
+It is in Darmstadt, Germany.
 "We would take with us bugs.
 And if now those bugs meet Martian bugs, that could be a disaster."

-Landing a spacecraft on Mars is notoriously difficult.
-Several attempts have failed, including ESA's Beagle 2 probe that was part of the Mars Express mission in 2003.
-Beagle 2 disappeared during the landing process, a setback the agency is keen to avoid this time, hence the decision to separate the orbiter mission from the actual landing attempt.
+Landing a spacecraft on Mars is particularly difficult.
+Several attempts have failed.
+One included ESA's Beagle 2 probe that was part of the Mars Express mission in 2003.
+Beagle 2 disappeared during the landing process.
+It was a setback the agency is keen to avoid this time, hence the decision to separate the orbiter mission from the actual landing attempt.

 "It was quite clear that putting both things in one mission drove up the complexity," said Ferri.

-ExoMars, which cost the European Space Agency alone $1.44 billion, is the first interplanetary mission jointly undertaken by ESA and Roscosmos.
+ExoMars cost the European Space Agency alone $1.44 billion.
+ExoMars is the first interplanetary mission jointly undertaken by ESA and Roscosmos.